cbaggers/tables/plan-again.md

 A `table`, `query` or `query-set` cannot belong to more that one hub.

-a `hub` has a `version` which is a monotonically increasing number.
+A `hub` has a `version` which is a monotonically increasing number.

-a `hub` has a `potential-future-version` which is a monotonically increasing number.
+A `hub` has a `potential-future-version` which is a monotonically increasing number.

 The `potential-future-version` of a `hub` will always be equal to or greater than the `version` of that `hub`